PF Calculator - Provident Fund Calculator India 2026

 1. Medical Emergency

-You can withdraw the lesser of 6 months' basic salary plus dearness allowance or your own share plus interest for:
+You can withdraw the lesser of 6 months' basic salary plus dearness allowance or your own share plus interest.
+No minimum service period required.

 2. Home Loan or Purchase/Construction of House